richardthorp/rodeo/testing.md

     * Test navigation bar and footer according to tests detailed in ["Testing of site-wide features"](#site-wide-features).
 2. Navigate to /edit_recipe via the 'EDIT' button on a recipe card on the /added_recipes page
     * Ensure that the edit recipe form inputs are pre-populated with the existing recipe data
-3. Navigate to /edit_recipe using a recipe that does contain a user uploaded image
+3. Navigate to /edit_recipe using a recipe that contains a user uploaded image
     * Ensure that the 3 boxes for 'KEEP EXISTING IMAGE', 'USE DEFAULT IMAGE' and 'ADD A NEW IMAGE' are rendered
         * Ensure that the 'KEEP EXISTING IMAGE' is selected by default and that the image is rendered within the box
-        * Mouse over the other 2 boxes and ensure the cursor becomes a pointer and the hover effect is triggered.
+        * Mouse over the other 2 boxes and ensure that the cursor becomes a pointer and the hover effect is triggered.
     * Submit the form with 'KEEP EXISTING IMAGE' selected
         * Check that the image is still displayed on the resulting recipe page
     * Submit the form with 'USE DEFAULT IMAGE' selected